 Jesus restores a young girl to life

-This story shows Jesus' authority over death.
-It also illustrates later Christian teaching about death: it is a sleep from which we will one day awake, when we hear the Saviour's voice.
+This miracle shows Jesus’ authority over death.
+It also illustrates later Christian teaching about death: it is a sleep from which we will one day awake, when we hear the Savior’s voice.

 Jairus was an important man in the community.
 He was the ‘ruler’ of the synagogue, and thus a man of learning (much valued by the Jewish people) and some organizational skill.
 Synagogues were a recent innovation in 1st century Palestine, and the men in charge of them were presumably the best and brightest.

 But he had been hit by the worst tragedy a person can face: the death of a child, in this case a beloved young daughter on the threshold of womanhood.
 She was twelve years old, and had been struck down by some unnamed illness or disease.